Reading Time: 8 minutes

 You need to pick the right platforms for your content (blog, social media posts, YouTube, etc.).

 You then need to pick the right content type.
-For example, are you publishing written content, or podcasts?
+For example, are you publishing written content, text to speech content or podcasts?

 Are you making videos?
 And if so, where do they go?